Tell us a little bit about yourself.

 What is the best part of your job?

-Meeting and getting to know all of the academic and nonacademic staff has been wonderful.
-The ideas they have shared are amazing and will play a significant role in advancing the Faculty of Education.
-Some of our pursuits for this year include building community and celebrating our people and achievements.
+Meeting and getting to know the staff has been wonderful.
+The ideas they share are amazing and play a significant role in advancing the Faculty of Education.
+Our plans for the year building community and celebrating our people and achievements.

 What do you enjoy doing outside of work?